Governments: helping you on the road to progress

 A history of NGO partnerships

-As a non-governmental organization itself, IRU is well positioned to foster partnerships and collaborations with NGOs.
+As a non-governmental organisation itself, IRU is well positioned to foster partnerships and collaborations with NGOs.
 Organisations active in the field of economic and sustainable development, poverty alleviation, mobility, community, transport, logistics, urban planning, socio-economic geography, international relations, environmental management, clean technologies or the future of transport will benefit from IRU membership by being connected to the leading voice in the road transport industry, accessing events and a global network of public figures and business leaders.

 Why become an IRU partner?